 So, to resolve the ambiguity, and to not to make developer do excess actions, I suggest just calculate % Done as relation of Spent Time to Estimated Time.

-#1 Updated by Thomas Pihl over 10 years ago
+#1 Updated by Thomas Pihl almost 11 years ago

 For some of our customers % Done is not the same as the correlation between spent and estimated time.